March 13, 2013

 The type of visa needed depends on the purpose of the intended travel.
 If, after his/her visa interview, an applicant qualifies, the Consular Officer will decide what kind of visa best fits the request.

 Please click on the “Visa Types” link on the left navigation bar for more information on the most common visa types and related requirements.
-You can also visit the State Department’s website at Visa Types for Temporary Visitors for information on application and documentation requirements by visa classification.
+You can also visit the State Department’s website at Visa Types for Visitors for information on application and documentation requirements by visa classification.

 HOW DO I APPLY FOR A NIV?